Yuri Spiridonov: Biography

 Yuri Spirodonov was born in the village of Poltavka, Omsk Oblast on 1 November 1938 to a Russian family.

 In 1961 he graduated from the Sverdlovsk Mining Institute with a degree in Mining Engineer.

 In 1961, he worked at the Gorny mine in Magadan Oblast as a foreman, deputy section chief, senior mining foreman, and was elected chairman of the trade union committee.

 From 1964 to 1975, he was a foreman, the head of a site, chief engineer, and head of an oil mine at the Yaregsky Oil Mine Administration in the Komi ASSR.

 He was a member of the CPSU until August 1991.

 In 1975, he became the Head of the Industrial and Transport Department of the Ukhta City Committee of the CPSU.
 Between 1981 and 1984, he was the First Secretary of the Usinsky District Committee of the CPSU.

 In 1982, he graduated from the Leningrad Higher School of Education, with a Ph.D.

 In January 1985 he was elected second secretary.
 In August 1989, he became the first secretary of the Komi Regional Committee of the CPSU.
 He was also elected a deputy of the Supreme Soviet of the RSFSR and the Supreme Soviet of the Komi ASSR, and People's Deputy of the USSR from 1990 to 1991.

 On 24 April 1990 was elected Chairman of the Supreme Council of the Komi ASSR.

 In December 1993, he was elected to the Federation Council of the first convocation (received 45.14% of the votes), until April 1994 he was a member of the Committee on the Budget, Currency, Financial and Credit Regulation, Money Issue, Tax Policy and Customs Regulation, later on - a member Committee for the North.

 On 7 May 1994, Spiridonov won the election of the Head of the Komi Republic and, according to the Constitution of this republic, became at the same time the head of government.
 On 30 November 1997, he won the early elections of the Head of the Republic and re-entered this position on 30 December 1997.

 From January 1996, he was a member of the Federation Council of the Russian Federation ex officio, was a member of the Committee for the Affairs of the North and Indigenous Peoples.

 In 2001, he again ran as a candidate for the post of Head of the Komi Republic, in the elections on 16 December he won 34.9% of the vote and lost the victory to Vladimir Torlopov, who was the Chairman of the State Council of the Republic who won 40% of the votes.

-On 7 December 2003, Spiridonov was elected to the State Duma of the IV convocation in the Syktyvkar single-mandate electoral district No. 18 of the Komi Republic, was a member of the United Russia faction, a member of the Committee on Natural Resources and Nature Management.
+On 7 December 2003, Spiridonov was elected to the 4th State Duma in the Syktyvkar single-mandate electoral district No. 18 of the Komi Republic, was a member of the United Russia faction, a member of the Committee on Natural Resources and Nature Management.
 He held this position until 2007.

 He died in Syktyvkar on 12 August 2010.
 He was buried at the Krasnozatonsky cemetery.